Meridian Transportation Q&A

 - Ride Your Bike - If you need to travel a greater distance, take your bike.
 Again, it's good exercise, it feels great and it's fun.
 During the dead of winter, bicycling may be difficult, but for the rest of the year a bike is fine.

 - Live Near Your Place of Work or School - If it takes more than 30 Minutes to walk to your workplace or school, perhaps you could move closer.

-- Recreate Close to Home - Plan your vacations close to home and get to know all the highlights of your local parks, museums, libraries, art galleries, theaters and other attractions.
-We have many eonderful sights and destinations right here to enjoy.
-Or boost the local economy, save energy, reduce traffic congestion and relax near home.
+- Recreate Close to Home - Plan your outings close to home and get to know all the highlights of your local parks, museums, libraries, art galleries, theaters and other attractions.
+We have many wonderful sights and destinations here in Meridian.

 - Form a "Walking School Bus" - If you have school age children, walk them to school and offer to walk other children.
 Alternatively, find someone who already walks and ask if they mind walking your kids. if you live too far away to let your kids walk, park your car and walk the last few blocks.
 This reduces traffic congestion near the school and makes it safer for the other kids walking.

 - Demand Better Transportation Planning - Right now, most government transportation managers are focused on building more roads and highways.
 They are not promoting wiser, healthier, more efficient transportation methods to move people, goods and services.
 Each of us needs to demand that leaders, including elected officials support alternative, better transportation methods, as well as land use zoning that reduces urban sprawl.